Istanbul at a Glance

 Alternatively, you can contact the ambulance service of your health insurance provider.

 Rental prices in Istanbul vary strongly, depending on the location of your new home.
-Rents are between 5YTL/m² in Yakacik and Mimaroba and 24YTL/m² in Bebek.
+Rents for a one bedroom apartment in the city center vary between 1,000 TRY and 2,000 TRY.
 Advance payments of 6 to 12 months and a security deposit are the norm in Istanbul.
-Additionally, your landlord may ask you to pay your rent in Euro or US$.
+Additionally, your landlord may ask you to pay your rent in Euro or USD.

 To search for housing, try searching online classifieds, as they have the advantage of being up-to-date.
 Alternatively, you can take the old-fashioned route and buy the weekend editions of local newspapers such as Hürriyet, Milliyet or Zaman.